 Let’s go through the pricing…

-As I mentioned above, Kinsta offer ten different pricing plans, starting at $30 per month:
+As I mentioned above, Kinsta offer ten pricing plans, starting at $30 a month:

 All of the prices above are for month-to-month billing.
 If you’re willing to pay for a year upfront, you’ll get two months free.